 - dot a no-op, passes its input through to its output unchanged.
 Users can use dot nodes to shape edge connection paths or provide documentation checkpoints in node graph layout UI's.
-Parameters: - in (string, required): the name of the node to be connected to the Dot node's "in" input. - note (string, optional): a text note associated with the dot node; default is no text. - backdrop a no-op with no input; simply a node graph layout UI element used to contain, group, and document a number of nodes.
-Parameters: - note (string, optional): a text note associated with the backdrop node; default is no text.
+Parameters: - o in (string, required): the name of the node to be connected to the Dot node's "in" input. - o note (string, optional): a text note associated with the dot node; default is no text. - backdrop a no-op with no input; simply a node graph layout UI element used to contain, group, and document a number of nodes.
+Parameters: - o note (string, optional): a text note associated with the backdrop node; default is no text. - o contains (string, optional): a comma-separated list of node names that the backdrop

-- contains (string, optional): a comma-separated list of node names that the backdrop "contains"; default is to contain no nodes. - width (float, required): width of the backdrop when drawn in a UI.
-[See xpos/ypos under Standard Node Attributes for a discussion of UI units] - height (float, required): height of the backdrop when drawn in a UI. - nodecolor (color3, optional): the color of the backdrop in the UI; default is to not specify a particular color so the application's default backdrop color would be used.
+- "contains"; default is to contain no nodes. - width (float, optional): width of the backdrop when drawn in a UI.
+[See xpos/ypos under Standard Node Attributes for a discussion of UI units] - o height (float, optional): height of the backdrop when drawn in a UI.